You’re embarking on your quest to find your first role as an entry-level financial analyst.

 The job experience is still in an unrelated field, however the descriptions are highly relevant to an entry-level financial analyst position.

-They are also more detailed and pain a clearer picture of the candidate’s skills.
+They are also more detailed and paint a clearer picture of the candidate’s skills.

 The skills section of your resume will be one of the most important to get right since you likely don’t have much experience yet.